MedTAG/medtag-core/README.md

 2. Install Docker-compose.
 As in the first step, check out the correct [installation procedure](https://docs.docker.com/compose/install/) to get [docker-compose](https://docs.docker.com/compose/) installed for your platform.

+3. Check the Docker daemon (`dockerd`)  is up and running.

-3. Download or clone the [medtag-core](https://github.com/MedTAG/medtag-core) repository.
+4. Download or clone the [medtag-core](https://github.com/MedTAG/medtag-core) repository.

-4. Open the [medtag-core](https://github.com/MedTAG/medtag-core) project folder and, on a new terminal session, type ```docker-compose up```.
+5. Open the [MedTAG_Dockerized](https://github.com/MedTAG/medtag-core/tree/main/MedTAG_Dockerized) project folder and, on a new terminal session, type ```docker-compose up```.
 After running the latter command the installation of MedTAG dependencies is performed and the following output will be generated:

    ![installation_process_output](./img/screenshots/installation_process_output.png)

    **NOTE**: In Unix-like systems `docker-compose` should be run  without using `sudo` in a directory owned by the user.

-5. MedTAG installation has completed and you can access it on your browser at http://0.0.0.0:8000/.
+6. MedTAG installation has completed and you can access it on your browser at http://0.0.0.0:8000/.

 **NOTE**: If you want to shut down MedTAG, open a new terminal window and navigate to the project folder.
 Finally type `docker-compose down`